stenwt/librarium/docusaurus-librarium/docs/docs-content/04.6-vm-management/10-create-manage-vm/15-create-vm-template.md

 ---
 title: "Create a VM Template"
 metaTitle: "Create a VM Template"
-metaDescription: "Learn how to create a VM template using Spectro VM Dashboard."
+description: "Learn how to create a VM template using Spectro VM Dashboard."
 icon: " "
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---